Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/design_thinking.md

 <br>

 ### Prototyping:
 One key feature of our prototype was its reflective and light system.
-In order to have the biker be more visible at night the hat has a front and back mounted lamp, as well as a reflective strip on each side.
-We used silver pipe cleaners for the reflective strips, and half cut ping-pong balls for the lamps.
-We also used carboard for structure, pipe cleaners for heating/cooling pipes, and plastic bags for rain protection.
-These materials helped communicate the hat’s functionality, such as cardboard for rigidity and safety,plastic for weatherproofing, and shiny materials for visibility.
+In order to have the biker be more visible at night, the hat has a front and back mounted lamp, as well as a reflective strip on each side.
+We used silver pipe cleaners for the reflective strips and half-cut ping-pong balls for the lamps.
+We also used cardboard for structure, pipe cleaners for heating/cooling pipes, and plastic bags for rain protection.
+These materials helped communicate the hat’s functionality, such as cardboard for rigidity and safety, plastic for weatherproofing, and shiny materials for visibility.
 Even as a prototype, these choices made the purpose clear.

 <div class="carousel-container" style="max-width: 600px; margin: 2rem auto; position: relative;">
   <div class="carousel-slides-prototype">